 Is there anything that I should avoid eating or drinking while on Tamoxifen?

 Grapefruit and grapefruit juice are well-known disruptors of numerous medications 2.
 This is mainly due to chemicals called “furanocoumarins” present in grapefruit.
 They bind with the enzyme CYP3A4 3, which means that drugs such as tamoxifen cannot use the engaged CYP3A4 enzymes to convert into their active forms in the body, reducing the drug’s effectiveness.
-In some cases, just one grapefruit or one glass of grapefruit juice is enough to limit the effectiveness of drugs such as tamoxifen 2.
+In some cases, just one grapefruit or one glass of grapefruit juice is enough to limit the effectiveness of CYP3A4 2.
+Seville oranges (often used in marmalade) also produce furanocoumarins 3, 4, so you may want to limit your intake of these as well.

 Curcumin, the bright orange-yellow substance in turmeric, is a popular spice to ingest, especially in those undergoing cancer treatments, due to its supposed anti-cancer effects 5,6.
 Due to its poor absorption and rapid metabolism in the body, curcumin is often ingested in combination with black pepper, as it contains piperine, which increases the effectiveness of curcumin in the body by about 20 fold 7.